 How do Flowcharts Work?

 Flowcharts are part of the process map family.
 The process mapping technique was invented in the late 1800s by Frank Bunker Gilbert, an industrial engineer.
-These charts are often simpler and contain less information than complete value stream maps.

 You can think of flowcharts as advanced step-by-step diagrams to approaching a problem, a task, a process, a system, or an algorithm.